brainglobe/brainglobe.github.io/docs/source/documentation/brainglobe-atlasapi/usage/atlas-details.md

 ### [DeMBA Developmental Mouse Brain Atlas](https://doi.org/10.1101/2024.06.14.598876)
 This atlas contains 53 days of development including every day from postnatal day 4 to postnatal day 56.
 It includes multiple modalities, MRI, Light Sheet Fluoresence Microscopy, and STPT in 20, and 25 micron variants.
 It uses the allen CCFv3 2022 delineations warped down to each template.
-The MRI, LSFM, and Allen STPT templates are warped from the allen whereas the STPT templates are from developmental stages (P4, P7, P14, P21, P28, and P56) with the days in between interpolated.
 Available versions:
 * at P4
   * `demba_allen_seg_dev_mouse_p4_20um` - contains STPT at 20 μm resolution